roman-milk/roman-milk.github.io/naughty-girl.md

  Paul listened at the door.
 The heavy breathing revealed what she was doing.
 The murmuring was enough to piece together her fantasy.
 He figured from how she reacted, and what he had seen, that she was turned on by humiliation.
 Being treated like a naughty little girl was a particular turn on.

  Still unsure what to make of it, he decided to keep up the pretence.
 He would continue the charade, while pretending not to know who she was.
 It would be an interesting weekend.
-Report_Story #1